Coronia/Phobos/docs/New-or-Enhanced-Logics.md

     - On TechnoTypes with `OpenTopped=true`, `OpenTopped.CheckTransportDisableWeapons` can be set to true to make passengers not be able to fire out if transport's weapons are disabled by `DisableWeapons`.
   - If `ReviveAnim` is set, an anim of the set type will be played and created a unit when the attached techno is destroyed.
 Other than `CreateUnit`, it'll make use of the other [Anim-to-Unitate](#Anim-to-Unit) settings of the anim's type.
     - `ReviveAs` can be used to set the reviving TechnoType.
 If not set, it'll default to the TechnoType of attached techno.
+    - `ReviveChance` determines chance for this revival to occur.
   - It is possible to set groups for attach effect types by defining strings in `Groups`.
     - Groups can be used instead of types for removing effects and weapon filters.